lsds/KungFu/docs/index.rst

 Estimator
 ---------

-TensorFlow Estimator is the high-level API for TensorFlow 1 training programs.
+TensorFlow Estimator is the high-level API for TensorFlow 1 programs.
-To enable KungFu, you need to wrap your ``tf.train.Optimizer`` in any KungFu distributed optimizer, and register ``BroadcastGlobalVariablesHook`` as a hook for the estimator.
+To enable KungFu, you need to wrap your ``tf.train.Optimizer`` in a KungFu distributed optimizer, and register ``BroadcastGlobalVariablesHook`` as a hook for the estimator.